Riemannian Local Mechanism for SPD Neural Networks: Proposed Method

-It is expected that in each channel, the primary local geometrical information $S_k^i$ learnt during training varies.
+It is expected that in each channel, the primary learnt local geometry $S_k^i$ varies.
 To capture it, submatrices with specific $k_i \times k_i $ dimensions are extracted from $S_k^i$.
 In this way, rich statistical local information at different granularity levels is extracted by our network.
 Besides, as an SPD matrix itself can be viewed as a trivial submanifold, we also incorporate a channel capturing the global information.
-In this way, not only the holistic geometry, but also local geometry are jointly captured in the category of SPD manifold.
+In this way, not only holistic geometry, but also local geometry are jointly captured in the category of SPD manifold.